wizz-ctrl/Ipc-priority-message-queue-/README.md

 ---

-## ⚠️ Safety Notes
+##  Safety Notes

 This module is **SAFE** because it:
-- ✅ Does NOT modify kernel source code
+- Does NOT modify kernel source code
-- ✅ Does NOT hook into scheduler functions
+- Does NOT hook into scheduler functions
-- ✅ Does NOT affect real system processes
+- Does NOT affect real system processes
-- ✅ Only simulates OS concepts in isolated data structures
+- Only simulates OS concepts in isolated data structures
-- ✅ Can be loaded/unloaded without system restart
+- Can be loaded/unloaded without system restart
-- ✅ Cleans up all resources on unload
+- Cleans up all resources on unload

 **This is a demonstration module for educational purposes only.**

 ---

-## 🎓 Assignment Requirements
+##  Assignment Requirements

 ### What's Implemented
-- ✅ All three options (A, B, C) in one module
+- All three options (A, B, C) in one module
-- ✅ Kernel module compilation and loading
+- Kernel module compilation and loading
-- ✅ Proper synchronization (spinlocks)
+- Proper synchronization (spinlocks)
-- ✅ Memory management (no leaks)
+- Memory management (no leaks)
-- ✅ User interface via /proc
+- User interface via /proc
-- ✅ Comprehensive testing suite
+- Comprehensive testing suite
-- ✅ Detailed documentation
+- Detailed documentation

 ### Testing Evidence
-- ✅ Basic functionality tests
+- Basic functionality tests
-- ✅ Edge case handling
+- Edge case handling
-- ✅ Stress/performance tests
+- Stress/performance tests
-- ✅ Kernel log outputs
+- Kernel log outputs
-- ✅ Status reporting
+- Status reporting

 ---

-## 👥 Group Information

-**Assignment**: OS Fall 2025 - Assignment 2
-**Type**: Group Assignment
-**Module**: Safe Kernel Module Demo
-**Date**: November 2025

 ---

-## 📄 License
+## License

 GPL (GNU General Public License)
 Educational use only.

 ---

-## 🔗 References
+## References

 - Linux Kernel Module Programming Guide
 - Linux Device Drivers, 3rd Edition